RobertLD/RobertLD.github.io/_posts/2024-01-26-Collection-of-Project-Ideas.md

 21. Small Cap Investor
 	1. Tool for monitoring and keeping track of small cap stocks specifically
 22. Thinkfuse clone
-	1. Asynchronous standup platform.
-At the end of the day, employees will out a what did I accomplish today form, at the beginning of the next day employees fill out a what will I do today form

 23. Roadtrip Planning Application / Vacation Planner
 24. Simple appointment making application, integrated with calanders
 25. Project Roadmap application